University of the Pacific is seeking a dynamic executive to

 - Demonstrated skill and ability to create a shared vision for

 the human resources function and lead and inspire staff to execute

 the organization’s commitment to the university and its diverse

 - Demonstrated record of being fully dedicated to internal

 clients and designing a human resources function that helps to

 - Proven ability to actively identify gaps and propose and

 implement changes necessary to cover risks.

-search.
-Inquiries or interested parties should send a resume/CV and
+Inquiries or interested parties should send information directly to